DrEremin/PhoneBook/Readme.md

 names of people and their phone numbers.
 Its apllication also lets to show<br/> database or separate entries on display and to input data in database.
 ## Features of use
-For the input of fullname use three words (last name, first name, middle name)<br>
+For the input of fullname use three words (last name, first name, middle name)<br/>
-wich may consist of Latin or Cyrillic letters.
-Using a hyphen permissible too,<br/>
+separated whitespaces.
+These words may consist of Latin or Cyrillic letters.<br/>
-but only in a middle of words.
-A number of phone must include 11 digits.<br/>
+Using a hyphen permissible too, but only in a middle of words.
+A number of phone<br/>
-Herewith the format may be any.
+must include 11 digits and first digit must to be 7 or 8.
+Other symbols is<br/>
+allowable for number of phone.<br/>
+When adding an entry, user can enter either a phone number or a full name if he<br/>
+wish.
+The program itself recognizes the format and at the second stage of creating<br/>
+a register, will offer to enter the necessary data.<br/>
+If at any stage of creating a register a match is found between the entered data and<br/>
+the lines of the telephone directory, the program will display such a register and will<br/>
+not add a new one.
+## Features of implementation
+If the moment of writing a new register has come and all the rows of the array<br/>
+"String[][] dataBase" are occupied, the program will first increase the size of the<br/>
+array by (number of rows) by 5 and then rec a new register.
+If, when deleting a<br/>
+register, more 5 free rows then, the program will reduce the size of the array<br/>
+(the number of rows) in such a way that only 2 free rows remain.<br/>
+This will save memory while the program is running.<br/>
+To avoid errors when accessing free array strings, they are initialized with empty values ("").
 ## Methods of class PhoneBook:
 #### public static boolean checkName(String):
 Takes String, return true or false  depending on match of String with regex.<br/>